-The installation of a Norcold freezer in an exterior storage compartment is standard on this coach.
+The installation of a 100 pound Norcold freezer in an exterior storage compartment may be a standard feature on this coach.
 This freezer operates on 12 volt and 120 volt electrical power.
 The freezer is on slides to move easily in for storage while traveling or out for pre-travel packing or campsite unloading.
 For detailed instructions on the operation and maintenance of this freezer, please consult the freezer manufacturer owner's manual in the Owner's Package provided with this coach.